lbr38/documentation/docs/en/guides/motionui.rst

 If everything goes well, a new ongoing event should appear after a few seconds in the **motion-UI** interface.

-Automatic Start and Stop of Motion
+Automatic start and stop of Motion
 ----------------------------------

 Use the **Enable and configure autostart** button to activate and configure automatic startup.